jimmiedave/BC95XLTprog/README.md

 ## The provided goods
 There are Mac, Windows and Linux executables provided, in ARM64 and AMD 64 builds. **If these don't work for you, you can install Python 3.12 (and above) and pyserial and run the BC95XLTprog.py python file directly.**

-These executables are not signed, and on macOS you'll need to control-click (or right-click) and open the program from the context menu the first time, as macOS will complain about it.

 Example CSV files are provided: